kisnikser/kisnikser.github.io/content/projects/relaxit/index.md

 Thus, we present our new Python library ["Just Relax It"](https://github.com/intsystems/discrete-variables-relaxation) that combines the best techniques for relaxing discrete distributions (we will explain what that means later) into an easy-to-use package.
 And it is compatible with PyTorch!

-We start with a basic example that shows how parameter optimization typically happens for continuous distributions, then we move on to the case of discrete distributions.
+We start with a basic Variational Autoencoder (VAE) example that shows how parameter optimization typically happens for continuous distributions, then we move on to the case of discrete distributions.
 After that, we overview relaxation methods used in our library and provide a demo of training a VAE with discrete latent variables.

-### VAE Example
+{{< collapse-h3 summary="VAE Example" >}}

 We assume that you are already familiar with the concept of a Variational Autoencoder (VAE), at least at the level that it consists of two parts: an encoder and a decoder, and tries to approximate the distribution $p(\mathbf{x})$ of data $\mathbf{x}$ using latent variables $\mathbf{z}$.
 If this is not the case, then we recommend that you to read a [blog-post](https://lilianweng.github.io/posts/2018-08-12-vae/) by Lilian Weng.